According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 9.

 Absolute and Relative Refractive Index

-Refractive index of one medium with respect to another medium is called relative refractive index.
+Refractive index of one medium with respect to another medium is called the relative refractive index.
 When taken with respect to a vacuum, it’s known as an absolute refractive index.

 Refraction through a Rectangular Glass Slab

 When the light is incident on a rectangular glass slab, it emerges out parallel to the incident ray and is laterally displaced.
 It moves from rarer to a denser medium and then again to a rarer medium.